telee0/pan-os_api.sh/README.md

 Scripts to generate PAN XML config and apply it through REST API

+## I am going to port this script set to Python.

 Supported config as follows.

 * Device > Local users